-Whether you’re visiting the fashionable streets of Milan, exploring historic Rome, want to visit gorgeous Florence, spend some time in Venice, or plan to uncover the stunning region of Puglia, you’ll be sure to stumble upon a good plate of food wherever you go.
+Whether you’re visiting the fashionable streets of Milan, exploring historic Rome, want to visit gorgeous Florence, spend some time in Venice, plan to uncover the stunning region of Puglia, or want to savour the flavours of Northern Italian dishes you’ll be sure to stumble upon a good plate of food wherever you go.

-In this guide, we decided to view Italian cuisine in a slightly different light, by focusing instead on these 25 fascinating facts about Italian foods, cuisine, and foodie tradition that you may not be aware of.
+In this guide, we decided to view Italian cuisine in a slightly different light, by focusing instead on these 25 fascinating facts about Italian foods, cuisine, drinks, and foodie traditions that you may not be aware of.

 Hopefully, this post will go some way towards inspiring you to dig in and delve deeper into Italian gastronomy on your next visit to this glorious country!